VitalyKolesnikov/BigFileSort/README.md

 # Task

-Implement sorting of big text file which does not fit into RAM.
+Implement sorting of big text file which does not fit in RAM.

 Required memory should not depend on file size.

-One line in file is much smaller that memory size.
+One line in file is much smaller than memory size.

 To test the program also implement big files generator which gets lines count and their MAX length as parameters.